MATLAB Tips and Tricks

 Since MATLAB doesn't allow a mixture of text and numbers in arrays, first temporarily delete the header row in Notepad

-Copy all data in the file by selecting all then copying(Ctrl+A
+Copy all data in the file by selecting all then copying(Ctrl+A then Ctrl+C)

 The process for spreadsheets is very similar, but since spreadsheet software allows you to select columns, you can repeat Steps 3-5 above for each column and omit the array column naming in Step 7.